jasonbot/weblog/content/uses.md

 - I use [Solid](https://www.solidjs.com/) and
   [plain old JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript) at home, [React](https://react.dev/) at work
-- I use [Ollama](https://ollama.com/) on Windows, Mac and Linux to locally run LLMs
+- I use [Ollama](https://ollama.com/) on Windows and Linux to locally run LLMs, sometimes building a `llama.cpp` binary if needed.
+- I use [oMLX](https://omlx.ai/) on Mac for the same.

 ## Editors/Environments